battlehorse/LJE/README.md

 # Live Javascript Editor #
-**Live Javascript Editor** (LJE) is a simple HTML page that lets you type and execute Javascript code and snippets on the fly.
+**Live Javascript Editor** (LJE) is a simple Javascript app that lets you type and execute Javascript code and snippets on the fly.

-It's main purpose is to help a speaker present and illustrate Javascript code to an audience, like you would do during a tech conference.
+Its main purpose is to help a speaker present and illustrate Javascript code to an audience, like you would do during a tech conference.

 I originally created LJE for [Google I/O 2011](http://www.google.com/events/io/2011/index-live.html)